xames3/xa/docs/source/miscellany/guiding-stars.rst

     :class: unusual-one danger

     These reflections aren't exhaustive, nor could they ever be.
-I've shared some stories or incidents in minor detail, yet every individual named here has contributed equally to my journey.
-I'm profoundly grateful for your presence, guidance, and support.
+I've shared stories or incidents in very minor detail.
+But every single person here has contributed to my journey to some extent or another and I'm super grateful for that.

 .. _sunita-mestry: